0atman/noboilerplate/scripts/38-autism.md

 # Credits

-Before I continue, I must credit two books, which I recommend and have drawn upon greatly in the research for this video for some of the more technical aspects of Autism.
+ I must credit two books, which I recommend and have drawn upon greatly in the research for this video for some of the more technical aspects of Autism.

 Firstly: